integrated-land-simulator/model_description/descript/matsiro.md

 SUBROUTINE: MATROF in matrof.F.

-The surface runoff and groundwater runoff are solved using a simplified TOPMODEL (Beven and Kirkby, 1979).
+The surface runoff and groundwater runoff are solved using a simplified TOPMODEL [@Beven1979-ia].

 ## Outline of TOPMODEL